Civil Service (United Kingdom): Political neutrality

-The Home Civil Service is a politically neutral body, with the function of impartially implementing the policy programme of the elected government.
+The Civil Service is meant to be a politically neutral body, with the function of impartially implementing the policy programme of the elected government.

 Like all servants of the Crown, civil servants are legally barred from standing for election as Members of Parliament as they must uphold the duty of being politically neutral.
 Under regulations first adopted in 1954 and revised in 1984, members of the Senior Civil Service (the top management grades) are barred from holding office in a political party or publicly expressing controversial political viewpoints, while less senior civil servants at an intermediate (managerial) level must generally seek permission to participate in political activities.
 The most junior civil servants are permitted to participate in political activities, but must be politically neutral in the exercise of their duties.
 In periods prior to General Elections, the Civil Service undergoes purdah which further restricts their activities.

 All civil servants are subject to the Official Secrets Acts 1911 to 1989, meaning that they may not disclose sensitive government information.
 Since 1998, there have also been restrictions on contact between civil servants and lobbyists; this followed an incident known as Lobbygate, where an undercover reporter for The Observer, posing as a business leader, was introduced by a lobbyist to a senior Downing Street official who promised privileged access to government ministers.
 The Committee on Standards in Public Life, also created in 1998, is responsible for regulation of contacts between public officials and lobbyists.

 The increasing influence of politically appointed special advisers in government departments can reduce the political neutrality of public administration.
 In Thatcher's government, Alan Walters was an official adviser from 1981 to 1984, and again in 1989.
 Walters' criticisms "of many aspects of Treasury policy, particularly in relation to exchange rate policy" and Thatcher's refusal to dismiss him led to Nigel Lawson's resignation as chancellor in 1989.
 Thatcher also claimed that the 1981 budget, which increased taxes during the recession and was criticised by 364 economists, had been devised by Walters.